 If more and more trucking companies begin using AI telematics, it could lead to a substantial reduction in the number of trucking accidents, which would be good news for everyone.
 But at the very least, the data could be used to hold negligent truck drivers accountable when they injure or kill others in preventable crashes.

-If you’ve been seriously injured in a truck accident or other automobile crash, please discuss your options with a personal injury attorney in your area.
+If you’ve been seriously injured in a truck accident or other automobile crash, please discuss your options with the Law Office Of Jason Skala.